 For the conclusion, restate the thesis statement, present the practicality of your conclusion, your hopes, and finally, a call to action.

-Redraft, proofread and edit
+Redraft, Proofread, and Edit

-In case you are still having trouble writing your paper or choosing your cause and effect essay topics, ask for expert help at writingelites.net.
+If you are still having trouble writing your paper or choosing your cause and effect essay topics, ask for expert help at writingelites.net.